 - Stapler and staple remover

-- Masking tape - regular, tan masking tape - do not use the blue painter's tape
+- Masking tape - regular, tan masking tape

 - Pencils (I use a 0.5mm, 2H hardness mechanical pencil)